MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/partitionoperator.md

 * Explicit - The subquery must include a tabular source explicitly.
 Only the key column of the input table is available in the subquery, and referenced by using its name in the `toscalar()` function.

-For both implicit and explicit sources, the subquery type is used for legacy purposes only, and indicated by the use of `hint.strategy=legacy`, or by not including any mode indication.
+For both implicit and explicit sources, the subquery type is used for legacy purposes only, and indicated by the use of `hint.strategy=legacy`, or by not including any stategy indication.

 Any additional reference to the source is taken to mean the entire input table, for example, by using the [as operator](asoperator.md) and calling up the value again.